 While your practice value may not be affected by COVID-19, what may be affected, if you are looking to sell all or a portion of your practice, is the closing date.
 Many banks and institutionalized buyers, such as dental service organizations (DSOs), ask for your practice to be open anywhere between one to three months after you reopen to ensure that practice stability is not an issue.
 In this same regard, they will ask for your practice to be producing at least 80% of your pre-pandemic production.

 While we do not know what the future holds and when 2020 numbers are factored into a valuation, you can at least gain a better sense of where you are now and your options by getting all the facts.

-To understand the value of your practice, post-pandemic, and make an educated decision on the future of your practice, give the team at Professional Transition Strategies a call.
+To understand the value of your practice, post-pandemic, and make an educated decision on the future of your practice, contact the experts at Professional Transition Strategies.